-Courses listed in Cluster A are prerequisite

-to those hated in Cluster D, and Courses

-listed in Cluster B are prerequisite to those listed in Cluster C. Pre/co-requisite course requirements are also present within both Cluster A and B. Students are responsible for ensuring that prerequisites (including the specified Program GPA) and co-requisite course requirements are met throughout the program in accordance with the Prerequisite Declaration Form.
-Please review the Syllabus for each course for details
+Courses listed in Cluster A are prerequisite to those listed in Cluster B, and courses listed in Cluster B are prerequisite to those listed in Cluster C. Pre/co-requisite course requirements are also present within both Cluster A and B. Students are responsible for ensuring that prerequisites (including the specified Program GPA) and corequisite course requirements are met throughout the program in accordance with the Prerequisite Declaration Form.
+Please review the Syllabus for each course for details.

 NOTE: Clinical courses will only be offered within Alberta.
-Please see Post-LPN BN Professional Practice (Clinical) Preparation Guide and NURS 441 Placement Suggestion Process for more information.
+Please see BN Clinical Preparation Guide And NURS 441 Placement Suggestion Process for more information.